Country _ Name

 Attitude of the country towards modern payment services

-The social and political climate for modern payment services has been positive, with American consumers, particularly the younger generations, eager to adopt the added conveniences of the latest payment innovations.
-Interest in virtual currencies continues to grow.
-State and federal policymakers continue to look at the modern payment industry with an eye towards the prevention of money-laundering and terrorist financing and consumer protection.
+The social and political climate for modern payment services has generally been favorable, with American consumers, especially younger generations, enthusiastically embracing the conveniences offered by the latest payment innovations.
+Interest in virtual currencies continues to rise.
+Both state and federal policymakers are increasingly focused on regulating the modern payment industry, particularly regarding the prevention of money laundering, terrorist financing, and ensuring consumer protection.

 Legal affairs